christopher-besch/homepage/articles/31_linux_networking/linux_networking.md

 ---
-title: "Userspace's role in Linux Networking"
+title: "Userspace's Role in Linux Networking"
 description: "
 On Linux what does networking?
 What parts are implemented in the kernel and what parts require userspace tools or daemons?
-How much of networking is inherent to the kernel and how much is up to distribution?
+How much of networking is inherent to the kernel and how much is up to distributions?
 What tools may be combined and what others cause conflicts?

 I've always wondered these questions and more about Linux' networking stack.